 - Choose the Network section.

 - Click on Sent Bytes.
-The list will rank apps from highest to lowest to see which applications are using the network.
+The list will rank apps from highest to lowest to see which applications use the network.

 Another form of cryptojacking attack is browser-based mining malware.
-It injects the malicious script on websites or on malicious ads that are placed across multiple web pages.
+It injects a malicious script into websites or on malicious ads that are placed across multiple web pages.

 Illegal cryptocurrency mining is cybercrime and could be fought with by familiar means like various antivirus programs or complex manual removal.
 However, Bitcoin Miner Virus is a fileless malware.
 This means it does not leave traces and is especially difficult to detect.

-Manual removal of the Bitcoin Miner Virus requires in-depth technical knowledge and is a far more sophisticated process than simply deleting the infected files.
-The process involves engaging with sensitive registry entries where the incorrect approach could cause irreparable damage and the device can no longer function.
+Manual malware removal of the Bitcoin Miner Virus requires in-depth technical knowledge and is a far more sophisticated process than simply deleting the infected files.
+The process involves engaging with sensitive registry entries where the incorrect approach could cause irreparable damage, and the device can no longer function.

-An efficient antimalware software would be a much better option.
-Keep in mind that not all traditional antivirus software options can identify and remove Bitcoin Miner Virus.
+An efficient anti-malware software would be a much better option.
+Remember that not all traditional antivirus software options can identify and remove Bitcoin Miner Virus.

-Keep in mind that not all antivirus software options are capable of identifying and removing the Bitcoin Miner virus.
+Remember that not all antivirus software options can identify and remove the Bitcoin Miner virus.
 This malware is fileless and programs that seek for malware based on the definitions of a virus can not detect it.
-To eliminate crypto-mining malware, scan your computer with legitimate security software like Comodo Antivirus, SpyHunter, or Malwarebytes that removes all types of malware including the fileless one.
+To eliminate crypto-mining malware, scan your computer with legitimate security software like Comodo Antivirus, SpyHunter, or Malwarebytes, which removes all types of malware.

-Cryptojacking attacks are a serious threat especially at a time when digital currencies are on a long-term uptrend.
+Cryptojacking attacks are a serious threat, especially when digital currencies are on a long-term uptrend.
 Installing security software can help to eliminate the risk of being exploited, but remaining cautious and self-aware is not less important.